IndusInd picks banks for up to $300M share sale

 Total proceeds from share sales in India in the first nine months of 2012 were $8.9 billion from 59 deals, a rise from $8.3 billion in the same period last year, according to Thomson Reuters data.

 IndusInd Bank Ltd. is engaged in providing commercial banking services.
 It offers corporate banking, retail banking, treasury and foreign exchange, investment banking, non-resident Indian (NRI) / high net worth individual (HNI) banking and capital market services to consumer and corporate customers.
-The firm also provides multi-channel facilities including ATMs, net banking, mobile banking, phone banking, multi-city banking and international debit cards.
+The firm also provides multi-channel facilities including automated teller machine (ATMs), net banking, mobile banking, phone banking, multi-city banking and international debit cards.
 The company was founded in 1994 and is based in Mumbai, Maharashtra with an additional office in Pune.

 Morgan Stanley is an investment banking firm.
 It services include wealth management that includes cash management and lending solutions, institutional consulting, estate planning and wealth transfer; investment banking services focusing on mergers and acquisitions; and global capital market.
 The firm also offers investment strategies, access to banking services, philanthropy, investment solutions, private wealth management, sales and trading, investment banking, investment management, research prime, brokerage and institutional consulting services.
 The company was founded in 1935 and is based in New York, United States of America.